Azure/azure-sdk-for-java/sdk/communication/azure-communication-callautomation/README.md

 <dependency>
     <groupId>com.azure</groupId>
     <artifactId>azure-communication-callautomation</artifactId>
-    <version>1.0.0-beta.5</version>
+    <version>1.0.0-beta.1</version>
 </dependency>
 ```
 [//]: # ({x-version-update-end})

 ## Key concepts
-This is the restart of Call Automation Service.
+This is a refresh of Calling Server Service.
 It is renamed to Call Automation service and being more intuitive to use.

 `CallAutomationClient` provides the functionality to make call, answer/reject incoming call and redirect a call.